jadounrahul/kartsnms/doc/Extensions/RRDCached.md

 ## Verify

-Check to see if the graphs are being drawn in LibreNMS.
+Check to see if the graphs are being drawn in KartsNMS.
 This might take a few minutes.
-After at least one poll cycle (5 mins), check the LibreNMS disk I/O performance delta.
+After at least one poll cycle (5 mins), check the KartsNMS disk I/O performance delta.
 Disk I/O can be found under the menu Devices>All Devices>[localhost hostname](../Installation/Installation-CentOS-7-Apache.md)>Health>Disk I/O.